Email marketing

 Use a sense of urgency

 However, even though urgent subject lines can boost open rates, avoid using phrases like “act now” or “call now.”
-They are usually marked as spam words by email services and may result in your emails being marked as spam.
+They are usually marked as spam words by email services and may land your emails in the spam folder.
 Subject lines like “Only one more day on the market!”, “Don’t miss this open house event”, or “Last chance to buy your dream home” would work perfectly instead.

 Here’s an example of using a sense of urgency: